Tauffer-Consulting/domino-docs/docs/pieces/pieces_repository.md

 ---
-sidebar_position: 3
+sidebar_position: 2
 ---

 # Pieces repository

 :::tip
-The easiest way to start your Pieces repository is to use our [Template for Pieces repository](https://github.com/Tauffer-Consulting/domino_pieces_repository_template)
+The easiest way to start your Pieces repository is to use our [Template for Pieces repository](https://github.com/Tauffer-Consulting/domino_pieces_repository_template).
+You can either clone it using git or use our CLI command `domino pieces create`.
 :::

 A Pieces repository is a git repository that contains multiple Pieces available to be used in Domino Workflows.
 A Domino Pieces repository should contain: